top of page

 • 3 min read

 When a family learns their loved one needs medical support to fly home, two options usually come up first: an air ambulance, or a medical escort nurse.
 Both involve aircraft.
 Both involve clinical personnel.
-But they are fundamentally different services — designed for fundamentally different patients.
+But they are fundamentally different services designed for different patients.

 Choosing the wrong one is expensive in both directions.
 Over-transporting a stable patient in a full air ambulance can cost tens of thousands of dollars unnecessarily.
 Under-supporting a complex patient with a basic escort is a clinical risk that can end badly.